MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-in-excel.md

 ms.service: powerbi
 ms.subservice: pbi-collaborate-share
 ms.topic: how-to
-ms.date: 11/30/2021
+ms.date: 12/07/2021
 LocalizationGroup: Reports
 ---
-# Start in Power BI to Analyze in Excel
+# Start in Power BI to analyze in Excel

 With **Analyze in Excel**, you can bring Power BI datasets into Excel, and then view and interact with them using PivotTables, charts, slicers, and other Excel features.